IAmJonoBo/IssueSuite/VSCODE_SETUP.md

 GITHUB_APP_INSTALLATION_ID=67890
 ```

+After populating the file, run `issuesuite setup --check-auth` to confirm the credentials are detected.

 ### Option 2: VS Code/GitHub Codespaces secrets

 In VS Code or GitHub Codespaces, the `GITHUB_TOKEN` is often automatically available.
 IssueSuite will detect and use it automatically.